Education in Virginia: Online Education

 Virtual Virginia (VVa) is the Department of Education's system for providing online courses to students.
 These classes are mostly Advanced Placement (AP) classes for students who are home schooled or go to a public high school (some courses are offered to middle school students) where the course is not taught.
 These courses are offered free of charge to students enrolled through a high school, but not to those in private or home schooling, or those who are out of state.
 This program got its start in the 1980s, when AP courses were offered through satellite schools to students in Virginia, mostly to those in rural areas without many other education options.
 The program became known as the Virginia Satellite Education Network (VSEN).
 That program got combined with Virtual Virginia Advanced Placement School to become what it is today.

 VVa currently offers a total of 54 classes; 23 of them are AP and 21 are for foreign languages.
 These classes are mostly one or two semester courses, with a select few being offered during the summer.
-The school is run through Desire2Learn, a web-based course management system which presents the lesson material through an internet browser.
+The school is run through Desire2Learn, a web-based course management system which presents the lesson material through a web browser.